 Who gets IBD?
 Why do they get it so young?
 Is it worse or easier than adults?
 Can you predict how do patients do over time?…

 The DOCHAS team dedicates their work to finding answers to these questions in order to develop even better treatment approaches for children with IBD in Ireland and around the world.

-The gastroenterology research group also participates in several international multicentre studies of IBD in childhood and adolescence, including outcomes research, gene discovery, nutritional management and of environmental and microbial factors that underscore this condition.
-These studies offer Irish children and teenagers the opportunity of participating in world-class research activities, helping to solve a world-wide problem.
+DOCHAS has placed Ireland and the NCRC on the word map of international paediatric IBD research.
+The team now participates in several international multicentre studies, including outcomes research, gene discovery, nutritional management and of environmental and microbial factors that underscore this condition.
+These studies offer Irish children and teenagers the opportunity of participating in such world-class research activities – an Irish thumbprint with a world-wide footprint.